scallopy/heituk/README.md

     ### Running the Django project

+    Just then you can clone the project from GitHub.
+So run:

+    ```bash
+    git clone git@github.com:scallopy/heituk-react.git
+    ```

+    Now, `cd` into the heituk-react/ folder:

-    Make sure you have python3 installed in your machine.
+    Make sure you have python3 installed in your machine:

+    ```bash
+    $ python --version
+    Python 2.7.13

+    $ which python3.5
+    /usr/bin/python3.5

+    $ alias python=/usr/bin/python3.5

+    $ python --version
+    Python 3.5.3

+    ```

     First, let's create the python virtual environment to isolate our projects: